Forms

 How Forms Fit the Contract Lifecycle

-Section titled “How Forms Fit the Contract Lifecycle”Forms handle the earliest stage of the lifecycle: the request.
+Section titled “How Forms Fit the Contract Lifecycle”Forms handle the earliest stage: the request.
 Before a contract exists in Pactly, someone needs to provide enough information to create one.
 Forms replace the back-and-forth of emails and chat messages with a single, structured submission.

 Connection to Templates